BridgesLab/PrecisionNutrition/Human Clinical/Calcium-Cholesterol MACE/NOTES.md

 ## Filters

+### Calcium and Cholesterol

 - Initial: 5,529,222 patients
-- Michigan Medicine Primary Care and MGI: 111,011 (this is mostly to get the download to <100,000 participants)
+- MGI: 111,011 (this is mostly to get the download to <100,000 participants)
 - 18+ at Encounter (2000-2026): 109,820
 - Has some cholesterol or triglyceride measurement: 51,122
 - Also has some calcium measurement: 50,225

+### Cholesterol and Outcomes

+- Initial: 5,529,222 patients
+- Michigan Medicine at Primary Care: 352,177
+- Has at least one LDL measurement since 1/1/2000 201,073

+This was going to need to be done in multiple batches by parsing patient ID's and then resubmitting this query in multiple rounds (excluding the prior ones).
+First query was males (91,653), second was females/unknown - married (50,042) and third was females/unknown - not married/unknown (59,378 patients).
+These were combined prior to all scripts.

 ### Data